 - Quickly worn out

-The respirator can obviously filter more than the basic dust mask and really covers the main things you are looking to avoid in this type of situation including lead, asbestos, toxic dusts, fiberglass, ammonia, formaldehyde, or certain acid gases.
+Respirators can obviously filter more than the basic dust mask and really covers the main things you are looking to avoid in this type of situation including lead, asbestos, toxic dusts, fiberglass, ammonia, formaldehyde, or certain acid gases.
 There are a few disadvantages, not the least of which is that you will really stand out in a crowd.
-OSHA and NIOSH approved.

 - Much more effective